Cat behavior: Socialization

 Socialization is defined as a member of a specific group learning to be part of that group.
-It is said to be a continuous learning process that allows an individual to learn the necessary skills and behaviours required for a particular social position.
+It is said to be a continuous learning process that allows an individual to learn the necessary skills and behaviors required for a particular social position.

-Cats, domestic or wild, do participate in social behaviours, even though it is thought that most cat species (besides lions) are solitary, anti-social animals.
+Cats, domestic or wild, do participate in social behaviors, even though it is thought that most cat species (besides lions) are solitary, anti-social animals.
 Under certain circumstances, such as food availability, shelter, or protection, cats can be seen in groups.

-The social behaviours that cats participate in are colony organization, social learning, socialization between cats, and socialization with humans.
+The social behaviors that cats participate in are colony organization, social learning, socialization between cats, and socialization with humans.

 Colony organization

-Free-living domestic cats tend to form small to large colonies.
+Free-living domestic cats tend to form colonies.
 Small colonies consist of one female, known as a queen, and her kittens.
 Large colonies consist of several queens and their kittens.
 Male cats are present in both types of colonies and serve the purpose of reproduction and defending territory.
-Within these colonies altruistic behaviour occurs.
-This means that if an expecting queen helps another queen that just gave birth, then the helping queen will get help when she gives birth in return.
+Altruistic behavior occurs within these colonies.
+This means that if an expecting queen helps another queen that just gave birth, then the helping queen will get help in return when she gives birth.

 Although free living cats are found in colonies, stable social order, like that of the lion, does not exist.
-Free living cats usually are found in colonies for protection against predators, and food availability.
-Although there are many advantages of group living, such as easy access to mates, and defensive measures to protect food, there are also disadvantages, such as sexual competition for mates, and if the group becomes too big then fights may break out over food.
+Free living cats usually are found in colonies for protection against predators, and for food availability.
+Although there are many advantages of group living, such as easy access to mates, and defensive measures to protect food, there are also disadvantages, such as sexual competition for mates.
+If the group gets too big, fights may break out over food.